abbottli/asciipy/README.md

 ```
 videomp.py [input file] [optional parameters]`
 ```
-The video will render to the size of the terminal window.
+The video will render to the size of the terminal window (might take a little bit a time).
 Clicking the terminal window will pause playback.
 Press any key or right click to restart playback.
 ## Options
 ```